Heading to the Peloponnese for a relaxing beach holiday?

 Voidokilla Beach is in a protected wildlife area bordered by the Gialova Lagoon and home to hundreds of bird species.
 Another special feature is a nearby ancient Greek Navarino Castle from the 13th century.
 Once serving as a lookout over the bay, the old castle is perfect for hiking to enjoy sweeping views of the Mediterranean Sea.

 Voidokilla is a rather remote beach without a lot of facilities.
 Tourists can visit the nearby seaside villages of Romanos or Petrochori for dining.

-Simos is one of the most organized Peloponnese beaches and features sun loungers, umbrellas, and delightful beach bars.
+Simos beach is one of the most organized and best beaches of all the Peloponnese beaches.
+It features loungers, umbrellas, and delightful beach bars.
 Private bungalows and tent pads are offered near the beach.

-The beach is small—only 200 meters long, but the calm, clear water of the gulf has made it a favorite for locals.
-There are sun loungers and umbrellas for rent and there’s an excellent waterfront bar and restaurant right on the beach.
+Arvanitia Beach is small—only 200 meters long, but the calm, clear water of the gulf has made it a favorite for locals.
+There are loungers and umbrellas for rent and there’s an excellent waterfront bar and restaurant right on the beach.
 Take a pair of reef shoes to walk more comfortably on the small rocks and pebbles.

 Tolo Beach is only a 15-minute drive from Nafplio in a newer, less historic, and more-beach oriented town.
 The water is calm and shallow making it a great family beach for swimming.

 Tolo is a newer town than Nafplion and is more geared towards the beach.
 Summer accommodations and seasonal hotels such as Psilli Ammos cater to beachgoers with amenities, especially for the beach as well as seaside rooms.
 The beach offers sun loungers, umbrellas, public showers, bathrooms, and nearby rentals for water sports fun such as pedal boats and sea canoes.